 The pottery industry of Viking Age Scandinavia was not very developed, so we can presume that all the ceramic bottles in Scandinavia were imported.
 Me and my colleagues were using this type for years and it proved to be very practical.
 On the other hand, the use is very questionable in Scandinavia.

 Metal bottles – an unique copper-alloy bottle was found in the woman’s grave in Aska, Sweden.
-According to works, which I found on the internet (here and here), the grave dated to 10th century and the container is considered a Persian import, because of the inscription.
+The grave is dated to 10th century and the container is considered a Persian import, because of the inscription (Wilson – Roesdahl 1992: 310).
 The origin limits the usage in reenactment.
-A similar bottle was found in Fölhagen, Gotland, and it is dated to the of 10th century (the picture on demand).
+A similar bottle was found in Fölhagen, Gotland, and it is dated to the of 10th century (Stenberger 1947: Abb.
+288).

 Glass bottles – I am aware of two Scandinavian bottle necks made of glass, they are very rare finds.
 The first one was found in Haithabu and is dated to the 9th century (Schiezel 1998: 62, Taf.
 13:1–2).
 The second one was found in a rich female grave from Trå, Norway, dated to the 10th century.
 Pictures on demand.